satyam-7318/Striver_SDE_Sheet_2024/Day-7 Binary Search 1D Array/00- Binary Search.md

 - In some ques (first and last occurence), we need to run bs for two sorted parts (bsf ---> from 0 to index and bsl ---> from index to n-1)

+##
+## 7 and 8.
+Element in a Rotated Sorted Array

+- It is sorted hence we can think about BS
-- Mostly in rotated array questions, we need to look up about sorted part of array and according to it, we need to move further.
-In some rotated questions, we need to carry some potential answer with us ( Min element in rotated sorted array)
+- We need to look up sorted part of array and according to it, need to move further
+- If we calculate mid, and if nums[mid] >= nums[low] so it means this part is sorted
+- Then we will see if target lie here or not.
+If yes, then we will do high = mid - 1 else low = mid + 1
+- And if nums[mid] <= nums[high] so it means this part is sorted
+- Then we will see if target lie here or not.
+If yes, then we will do low = mid + 1 else high = mid - 1

 ##
 ## 9 and 10.
 Minimum Element in a Rotated Sorted Array